PART 3: INTERVIEWS

 Aside from writing about free will and determinism, Strawson has also worked on another very interesting subject: narrativity.
 This is a theory in psychology that claims that most people are “narrative” beings, meaning that they construct a single story that covers their whole life and they feel like the protagonist of that story.
 Furthermore, narrativity makes the normative claim that people ought to be narrative in order to be happy and that not being narrative is in some way detrimental to one’s well-being.
 Strawson has spoken out against both premises, claiming that the empirical claim is overstated – not everyone is narrative and there is probably a much more nuanced spectrum of how people relate to their selves and their past – and that the normative one is plainly wrong: you can absolutely be happy without being narrative.
 To specify his point, Strawson distinguishes “diachronic” people whose sense of self is greatly integrated into the broader story of their life and “episodic” people whose sense of self is far more concentrated in the present with less connection to their past and future selves.

-While preparing for the interview with Strawson, I realized why I was drawn to this aspect of his work: I recognized myself as rather “episodic” and the problem is that I wish I was more “diachronic” person – in other words, I want my life to feel like a coherent whole, but it doesn’t, at least not as much as I'd like.
+While preparing for the interview with Strawson, I realized why I was drawn to this aspect of his work: I recognized myself as being a rather “episodic” person who wishes to be more “diachronic” – in other words, my life doesn't feel to me as coherent and singular as I would like it to be.
 At one point during the interview, Strawson offered a personal example to which I immediately related; he said: “I remember when I visited Petra in 1972.
 I remember the scenes, the visuals… But I’m not there.
 I’m just the camera.”
 This was eerily similar to how I feel about many different moments in my past.
 For instance, I perfectly remember the time I worked as a flight attendant in my early twenties: going to the staff quarters of the Charles de Gaulle airport in Paris, prepping for flights, working on board planes, visiting new places, etc. But when I think of all this, I wasn’t there.
 I have a good “objective” memory of these things - in the sense of factual, autobiographical - but I have little “subjective” memory of them.
 It is as though they have all become “void” snapshots; in fact, the actual pictures which I took on these trips have become the first things that come to mind when I think of these memories.
 Perhaps most people feel the same, I’m not sure.
 All I know this is something that bothers me, whereas Strawson doesn’t seem to mind.
 And I wanted to know why.

 In June 2014, I was also fortunate enough to visit Petra and this is an experience to which I am still very connected, cognitively speaking.
 When I think of it, I was definitely there.
 It feels mine, still.
 And so the important question for me to sort out is whether the strength of my cognitive connection to past experiences is a function of time; in other words, is it just a matter of time before my trip to Petra feels, to future me, like an experience enjoyed by a different past me?
 Or is there something else which could account for the disconnect?